What is Electro Mobility (e-mobility)? – a Definition from SPI Lasers

 - Legislative compliance – the need for e-mobility has become more urgent through legislation passed by governments to enforce the need for e-mobility initiatives

 - Reduced costs – the benefits of e-mobility can also be delivered with an overall reduction in cost levels.
 This is reduced costs for the overall lifetime cost of the e-vehicle with servicing costs and fuel being much cheaper than internal combustion engine models

-- Regulatory and standards compliance – in addition to governments, regulatory bodies (e.g. industry associations) will also introduce e-mobility standards
+- Regulatory and standards compliance – in addition to governments, regulatory bodies (e.g. industry associations) and e-mobility companies will also introduce e-mobility standards and

 - Switch from fossil fuels – a major part of the environmental targets’ achievement is the switch from fossil fuels